Videos for how to maintain the pipes.

 Beginner Border piper, it’s not as confusing as it sounds!
 I am arming you with the knowledge you need to stay out of this vicious circle.
 If you are aware that pressure is just one more variable you need to take into account, than you will be safe.
 If your top hand is sharp, don’t immediately assume that the reed needs pulling out.
 Try adjusting your pressure first.
 And if your E is breaking, try pushing the reed in first and adjusting your pressure to match the high and low A’s.
 If you keep in mind that pressure is a factor for tuning, it will make tuning much easier.

 For cane reeds, the advice is mostly the same as with the synthetic reeds, except there’s no adjusting screw.
 Sliding the bridle (waxed hemp) toward the end of the tongue will sharpen it and away will flatten it (done in small amounts!).
-With the cane reeds, you can also add a bit of beeswax to the end of the tongue if you need to flatten it more.
+With the cane reeds, you can also add a bit of beeswax or poster putty to the end of the tongue if you need to flatten it more.
 Also, because these are natural cane, they will change with the weather.
 If the reed shuts off too easily, the tongue may need to be “flicked” once in a while.
 This means pulling the tongue up to flex it and letting it snap back.
 This brings back the proper amount of “openness” to the tongue (and flicking the tongue usually flattens the reed as well).

 I am always willing to discuss the care of Smallpipes or Border Pipes.
-I want your pipes to sound their best.
-That’s how I sell more pipes.
+I want your pipes to sound their best — that’s how I sell more pipes.
 So, please don’t hesitate to contact me.